 6th May 2013 to 27th September 2014 - 10.30am-4pm | Free, plus admission £18, concs £15, NUS £8, family £36 & £44, under 11s Free accompanied

-Sophie-Veronique Cauchefer-Choplin marks the start of the Summer Organ Festival 2014 at Westminster Abbey, which brings five recitals by internationally acclaimed organists to London's imposing Abbey.
-Each of the five evening performances explore the versatility ...more
+The penultimate recital of the Summer Organ Festival 2014 at Westminster Abbey, which brings five recitals by internationally acclaimed organists to London's imposing Abbey, is played by Daniel Cook on Tuesday 5th August.
+Each of ...more

 Visitors to the Household Cavalry Museum can watch troopers working with their horses in the original 18th century stables.